How to Pressure Wash a House: Achieving Professional Results at Home

 Pros:

-● Electric models do not emit harmful emissions into the environment, protecting your health.
+• Electric models don't emit harmful emissions into the environment, protecting your health.

-● With an electric machine, you do not have to think about gas-related maintenance tasks like oil changes.
+• With an electric machine, you don't have to think about gas-related maintenance tasks like oil changes.

 Cons:

-Its power cannot match that of a gas-powered pressure washer.
+Their power can't match that of a gas-powered pressure washer.
 If the area you want to clean is large or very dirty, an electric model will take much longer to complete the task, and even after that, you may not get the desired result due to less power.

-Electric pressure washers are not portable like their gasoline counterparts because you would need to provide a reliable way to connect them to a power outlet.
+Electric pressure washers aren't as portable as their gasoline counterparts because you need to provide a reliable way to connect them to a power outlet.

 Pressure washers